qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 #.
 Repeat the previous steps as necessary for the other layers
 #.
 If applicable, expand or collapse groups or visible layer nodes in the
    :guilabel:`Layers` panel
 #.
-Click on the |showMapTheme| :sup:`Manage Map Themes` button on top of the panel,
+Click on the |showPresets| :sup:`Manage Map Themes` button on top of the panel,
    and :guilabel:`Add Theme...`
 #.
 Enter the map theme's name and click :guilabel:`OK`

-The new theme is listed in the lower part of the |showMapTheme| drop-down menu.
+The new theme is listed in the lower part of the |showPresets| drop-down menu.

 You can create as many map themes as you need: whenever the current combination in the map legend (visible layers, their active style, the map legend nodes)